Chisel (programming language): Use

 Although Chisel is not yet a mainstream hardware description language, it has been explored by several companies and institutions.
 The most prominent use of Chisel is an implementation of the RISC-V instruction set, the open-source Rocket chip.

 Chisel is mentioned by the Defense Advanced Research Projects Agency (DARPA) as a technology to improve the efficiency of electronic design, where smaller design teams do larger designs.
 Google has used Chisel to develop a Tensor Processing Unit for edge computing.
-Some developers prefer Chisel as it requires 5 times lesser code and is much faster to develop than Verilog.
+Some developers prefer Chisel as it requires one-fifth as much code and is much faster to develop than Verilog.

 Circuits described in Chisel can be converted to a description in Verilog for synthesis and simulation using a program named FIRRTL.